TheComputerizer/The-Impossible-Library/README.md

   implementation fg.deobf('maven.modrinth:the-impossible-library:1.12.2-fileVersion')
 }
 ```
-The where the latest file version is `0.2.2`
+Where the latest file version is `0.2.2`